-What is hospice?
+What is hospice and what does hospice do?
 Hospice is a philosophy of care focused on comfort and quality of life, intended to give seriously ill patients and their loved ones meaningful time together when the focus is on the people, not the disease.

 Hospice is “comfort care,” meaning it aggressively treats pain and other symptoms without trying to cure the illness.
 It is a whole package of care services that is almost always provided at the patient’s home, whether that’s a private residence or a care facility.